Articles of Association

 - election of auditors and alternative auditors or registered accounting firms;

 - other business incumbent on the general meeting in accordance with the Swedish Companies Act or the articles of association.

 13 RECORD DAY PROVISION

-The Company’s shares shall be registered in a record day register pursuant to the Financial Instruments Accounts Act (1998:1479).
+The Company’s shares shall be registered in a record day register pursuant to the Central Securities Depositories and Financial Instruments (Accounts) Act (1998:1479).

 This is a translation of the original Swedish language Articles of Association.
 In the event of discrepancies, the original Swedish wording shall prevail.